Pender County Career Center Business Plan

 VI.
 OPERATIONAL PLAN

-While the site of the Pender County Career Center is at the Cape Fear Community College in Burgaw, information is available at the various sites throughout the county.
+in Burgaw, information is available at the various sites throughout the county.
 This allows for a wide service mix and customer flow.

 Pender County Career Center Steering Committee consisting of employers, individuals, county school systems, community service agencies, and WDB members was established for the purpose of guiding the development of the center.
 Currently several organizations participate in this joint venture.
 The center plans to establish a management team to include the managers of key partner agencies.
 The steering committee will meet regularly and be responsible for day-to-day management.
 Customer surveys, evaluations and focus groups will assist in the development of training and support services needed by customers.